 SBA’s outreach in these communities has resulted in entrepreneurial success that generates new jobs, attracts investment, and provides a more sustainable economic base in distressed areas.
-The Emerging Leaders Initiative has aided nearly 1,300 urban and Native American small business owners in sustaining and growing their businesses.The results of the Initiative show significant employment growth among participating companies with over 900 new full-time employees.
-Participants accessed over $26M in new financing since graduating the program, a 27% increase compared to last year.
-In addition, participants have secured federal, state, local and tribal contracts with a cumulative total of $330 million.
+The Emerging Leaders Initiative has aided over 2,000 small business owners in sustaining and growing their businesses.The results of the Initiative show significant employment growth among participating companies with over 1940 new full-time employees.
+Participants accessed over $20M in new financing since graduating the program.
+In addition, participants have secured federal, state, local and tribal contracts with a cumulative total of nearly $300 million.
 This figure has increased each year since the initiative’s inception.

 Eligibility and Requirements

 The Emerging Leaders Initiative is an intensive executive-level series intended to accelerate the growth of high-potential small businesses in America’s underserved cities.
 Developed by SBA and drawing on the experiences of advisors and business leaders in urban communities across the country, this comprehensive curriculum provides the tools to catapult your company to the next level and help it emerge as a force in your community.

 This training is for established business owners and is not for start-ups or people who are thinking about starting a business.
 The Emerging Leaders Initiative advanced training series is open to small business owners and executives that: